thisiskshitij/datazip-assignment/README.md

  Challenges Faced

--Hive Metastore not reachable by OLake
+- Hive Metastore not reachable by OLake
--Port conflicts on 5432 or 9083
+- Port conflicts on 5432 or 9083
--Incorrect YAML format during schema discovery -Network configuration between Docker containers -OLake Docker container was not starting.
+- Incorrect YAML format during schema discovery
+- Network configuration between Docker containers
+- OLake Docker container was not starting.
--Confusion over using Windows paths with Docker volume mounts.
+- Confusion over using Windows paths with Docker volume mounts.
--Uncertainty about whether --writer-path was required.
+- Uncertainty about whether --writer-path was required.
--Missing required files: --catalog, --destination, and --state.
+- Missing required files: --catalog, --destination, and --state.
--Incorrect Docker command syntax for Windows CMD.
+- Incorrect Docker command syntax for Windows CMD.
--OLake Docker container was not connecting to the PostgreSQL database.
+- OLake Docker container was not connecting to the PostgreSQL database.

 Suggested Improvements